heavyai/heavydb/docs/source/execution/overview.rst

 Apache Calcite
 ~~~~~~~~~~~~~~~

-OmniSciDB uses Apache Calcite for frontline query parsing and cost-based optimization.
+HeavyDB uses Apache Calcite for frontline query parsing and cost-based optimization.
 Calcite runs as a separate process and communicates with the server using an Apache Thrift :doc:`../data_model/api`.
 Calcite returns an optimized relational algebra tree serialized via JSON.
 The serialized JSON string is passed to the ``RelAlgExecutor`` for execution.

 Relational Algebra Executor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``RelAlgExecutor`` manages the execution of a relational algebra query.
 The input to the ``RelAlgExecutor`` is a relational algebra tree serialized in a JSON string, or an already deserialized tree via :cpp:class:`RelAlgDagBuilder`.
-The ``RelAlgExecutor`` converts the RA DAG into a query plan, optimizes OmniSciDB specific query plans, translates each node in the query plan into an abstract syntax tree (AST) for code generation, and finally creates a work unit for each AST and passing the work unit to the ``Executor`` for kernel compilation and execution.
-While OmniSciDB attempts to consolidate queries to minimize the number of query steps (see doc:`./optimization`), some queries may have multiple intermediate steps.
+The ``RelAlgExecutor`` converts the RA DAG into a query plan, optimizes HeavyDB specific query plans, translates each node in the query plan into an abstract syntax tree (AST) for code generation, and finally creates a work unit for each AST and passing the work unit to the ``Executor`` for kernel compilation and execution.
+While HeavyDB attempts to consolidate queries to minimize the number of query steps (see doc:`./optimization`), some queries may have multiple intermediate steps.
 The ``RelAlgExecutor`` manages execution for each query step and stores the state of previous steps for use in later steps.

 .. uml::
     :align: center